-Animal Husbandry and Animal Care Supervisors directly supervise and coordinate activities of animal husbandry or animal care workers.
+Supervisors of Animal Husbandry and Animal Care Workers directly supervise and coordinate activities of animal husbandry or animal care workers.

-Animal Husbandry Supervisors with little to no experience tend to make between $26190 and $32880 while the more experienced ones make over $59170 per year.
+Animal Husbandry Supervisors with little to no experience tend to make between $28420 and $35570 while the more experienced ones can earn over $62470 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Animal Husbandry Supervisor is to move to a higher paying state like OK.
-Right now, the highest paying states for Animal Husbandry Supervisors are OK, NY, VA, OR and WA.
+One of the easiest ways to increase your salary as a Supervisor of Animal Husbandry and Animal Care Worker is to move to a higher paying state like MN.
+Right now, the highest paying states for Animal Husbandry Supervisors are MN, AL, NC, NE and SC.

-3 other factors that can increase your salary as An Animal Husbandry Supervisor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Supervisor of Animal Husbandry and Animal Care Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Animal Husbandry Supervisors what degree they had when they got the job and most of them said they had a High School Diploma followed by Bachelors degree.
+We asked other Animal Husbandry Supervisors what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a Bachelor’s Degree.

 Pros and Cons